 This is their time to catch up with the news, to explore the big issues, to linger on an in-depth investigation, to be surprised by the stories behind the stories and the people behind the headlines.
 Critically, it is their day of relaxation, their time to be entertained, to plan their week, and to dream and indulge themselves a little.

-Click the link below to download The Sun-Herald Short Credentials:
+Click the link below to download The Sun-Herald Media Kit and Short Credentials:

 The Sun-Herald’s readership is largely made up of affluent and educated readers.
 Our resonance with this demographic is one of our key points of difference with our main competitor.